AmaanKamil/Product-Teardowns/README.md

 # Product-Teardowns
-This repository contains teardowns of existing product companies.
+This repository contains teardowns of existing product companies & their features.